apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 NS_SWIFT_UNAVAILABLE_FROM_ASYNC(msg)
 ```

-### Dealing with wrongly annotated callbacks from Objective-C
+### Dealing mistakes in isolation annotations in Objective-C libraries

 While the SDKs and other objective-c libraries make progress in adopting Swift concurrency,
 they will often go through the exercise of codifying contracts which were only explained in